Indre-V/bee-aware/README.md

 </details><br/>

--During the Color Contrast testing, one error returned.
+- During the Color Contrast testing, one error returned.
 The WCAG AA ratio has failed for the Events section headings.
 I have amended heading size and returned a pass.

 <details><summary><b>a11y Error Message</b></summary>